github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

     result = myType(TypeTracker::end())
   }

-Use this template to define backward type tracking predicates:
+Use this template to define backward type-tracking predicates:

 .. code-block:: ql